simonaco/angular-course/lessons/06-angular-components-ii.md

 ---
-path: "/angular-components"
+path: "/angular-components-ii"
-title: "Angular Components"
+title: "Angular Components (part II)"
-order: 4
+order: 5
 ---

-## Angular Components
+## Angular Components (part II)

 Components provide us with a way to build reusable UI interfaces.
 Most modern frameworks and libraries have this approach to building UIs.
+In the previous chapter we started building some basic Angular features using the `@angular/cli`.
+This is useful for training the reflex of reaching out to the tools that the framework provides.
+As they say _"Always use the right tool for the job"_

 In this chapter we will build a search component that will allow us to filter the books array based on the title.